sorbaathens/academic-website/content/events/_index.md

   image: "background_image_crop.jpg"
 ---

-Most of our events fall into these categories but we would love to do more with your help:
+Most of our events fall into these categories, but we would love to host more with your help:

 + trail building
 + trail maintenenace